Blog

-Do You Still Need a DevOps Team in 2024?
+Do You Still Need a DevOps Team?

 In the early days of DevOps, building and maintaining infrastructure required a specialized team.
 DevOps engineers were essential for ensuring smooth development operations and bridging the gap between development and IT operations.
+Today, however, with mature markets and advanced tools becoming standard, the necessity of a dedicated DevOps team is being re-evaluated.

 Romaric Philogène